Rubenro96/Rubenro96/README.md

 - Education
 - Experience (summary)
 - Publications & certifications
-- How to collaborate / contribute
 - Contact & links
-- License

 ## About
 I am an economist with a hybrid profile in data science and applied economics.
 Currently: